alpacahq/user-docs/content/about-us/_index.md

 * Fully working, example algorithms that can be deployed immediately
 * Multiple support channels

-Please see the bottom of the [Alpaca homepage](https://alpaca.markets/) for disclosures.
+Please see the footer of the [Alpaca homepage](https://alpaca.markets/) for disclosures.

 ## How Alpaca Works